 Hatchery Supported Trout Waters (more info)

-- Little Buck Creek (game land portion)
+- Little Buck Creek (McDowell County)

 Many of the streams throughout Pisgah National Forest also fall under the Wild Trout Waters classification.